Suggested methods: Trimming, tweezing, waxing and sugaring.

 Suggested methods: Trimming, shaving, waxing, sugaring and laser.

 Sometimes just a trimming achieves the grooming you desire.
 Many men, though, also shave (get how-to) or go for a wax, leaving little to no hair.
 (Yes, men also get Brazilian waxes).
 If you’re on the sensitive side, choose sugaring which is gentler to the skin.
-And if you’re seeking permanent hair reduction, Tria Laser may be able to help you reduce the hair outside your briefs.
+And if you’re seeking permanent hair reduction, Tria Hair Removal Laser Precision or another home laser or IPL device may be able to help you reduce the hair outside your briefs.

 Tips and precautions: Only go to a technician that is skilled and experienced in men’s waxing.